 1) Healthy Food Access

 The concern about children’s access to local food has been voiced by multiple groups from across the county.
 The Charlotte Mecklenburg Food Policy Council is working to eradicate the current barriers to healthy food access for children and adults through a variety of community initiatives.
 Most recently, the CMFPC has partnered with Friendship Gardens, Charlotte-Mecklenburg Schools, the Mecklenburg Fruit and Vegetable Coalition, and Mecklenburg Agricultural Extension.
-One of the CMFPC's project coordinators, Kendall Kendrick, funded by a grant from Burt's Bees, has created a Charlotte School Garden Network and is currently writing a Guide to School Gardens to be shared with schools throughout the Charlotte Mecklenburg region as part of her project to bring more gardens to Charlotte area schools.
+Funded by a grant from Burt's Bees, the CMFPC has created a Charlotte School Garden Network and is currently creating a Guide to School Gardens to be shared with schools throughout the Charlotte Mecklenburg region as part of a project to bring more gardens to Charlotte area schools.

 2) Knowledge Sharing and Relationship Building

 The foundation of this focus area is to build relationships and to become a resource to City and County staff to help them address food system issues.
 We will research and share models from other communities to help determine best practices and find workable solutions for our area.
 Fostering these relationships can help ensure that food system issues stay in focus.

 An integral part of the CMFPC mission of knowledge sharing and relationship building is the CMFPC Experts' Panel.
 The Experts' Panel is a group of individuals with varying expertise related to the food system in and around the Charlotte area.
 The panel consists of academics, dieticians, clinicians, entrepreneurs, as well as advocates and representatives from the health department and the local school system.
 These 20 individuals work in and around Charlotte on a variety of projects related to food, food systems, food access,

 3) Public Policy Advocacy - CONNECT Our Future